Chart Color Schemes

 Mount Druitt - Whalan's young demographic places it in the bottom 15% of areas nationwide

-Mount Druitt - Whalan has a median age of 33, which is younger than Greater Sydney's figure of 37 years and Australia's national median age of 38 years.
+Mount Druitt - Whalan has a median age of 33, which is younger than Greater Sydney's figure of 37 years and Australia's median age of 38 years.
 Compared to Greater Sydney, Mount Druitt - Whalan has a higher proportion of residents aged 5-14 (15.3%) but fewer residents aged 25-34 (13.6%).
-Between the 2021 Census and the present, the population share of those aged 15 to 24 has increased from 13.6% to 14.6%, while the share of those aged 25 to 34 has decreased from 14.5% to 13.6%.
-By 2041, demographic projections indicate significant changes in Mount Druitt - Whalan's population.
-The 75-84 age group is expected to experience the strongest growth (72%), adding 701 residents to reach a total of 1,681.
-This growth contributes to an overall aging population, with residents aged 65 and older representing 51% of anticipated growth.
-Conversely, the 0-4 and 35-44 age cohorts are projected to see population declines.
+According to the 2021 Census, the population aged 15-24 increased from 13.6% to 14.6%, while the proportion of those aged 25-34 decreased from 14.5% to 13.6%.
+By 2041, significant demographic changes are projected for Mount Druitt - Whalan.
+The 75-84 age group is expected to grow by 71%, adding 700 residents to reach a total of 1,681.
+Residents aged 65 and older are anticipated to represent 51% of the population growth.
+Conversely, the 0-4 and 35-44 age groups are projected to experience population declines.